World-class training for interpreters and service providers

 Look inside the Instructor's Guide.
 (Not available for sale separately.)

 Since 2004, Cross-Cultural Communications has delivered its training-of-trainers (TOT) program for The Community Interpreter® International from Florida to California.
 It comes in two formats: a six-day format for those who have attended another 40-hour program but have NOT attended TCII; and a four-day format for prior graduates of TCII.
 The longer format begins with a special two-day compressed session of TCII, followed by the regular four-day TOT.
 Any graduate of TCII may attend the four day portion of the TOT without attending the two-day introductory session, at the lower price of $2,700.
 To apply for the four-day session please submit a copy of your TCII training certificate with your application.
 (TCII training must have been given by CCC or TCII-licensed agency.)

 All successful graduates of either the four-day or six-day TOT program (and/or the agencies who send the trainers) will be eligible to become licensed to give sessions of The Community Interpreter® International.
 There is no charge for licensing.
 For details about licensing, please contact us.

-Further travel information, including the nearest airport and recommended hotel, can be found here.
+Travel information, including the nearest airport and recommended hotel are listed in our Hotel & Travel Info area.
 When choosing flights, please do not book a return flight earlier than 7:00pm on the last day of the program.